TheresaLui/SelfHelpContent_v2/articles/microsoft.datafactory/datafactory-newtree-copy-supportedlist.md

 # V2 - Copy Activity – Connectivity

-Many problems related with connectivity while using a copy activity are related with configuration steps on how to authenticate to the source/sink data or with the permissions configured for the account accessing the data.
+Many problems related with connectivity, using a **copy activity**, are related with configuration steps on how to authenticate to the source/sink data or with the permissions configured for the account accessing the data.

 Depending on your scenario, the troubleshooting actions might require multiple steps.